janus-idp/backstage-showcase/docs/corporate-proxy.md

 - No DNS lookup is performed to decide if a request should bypass the proxy or not.
 For example, if DNS is known to resolve `example.com` to `1.2.3.4`, setting `NO_PROXY=1.2.3.4` will not have any effect on requests sent to `example.com`.
 Only requests explicitly sent to the IP address `1.2.3.4` will bypass the proxy.
 - If a port is added after the host name or IP Address, then the input request must match both the host/IP and port in order to bypass the proxy.
 For example, `NO_PROXY=example.com:1234` would exclude requests to `http(s)://example.com:1234` (so calling them directly), but not requests to other ports like `http(s)://example.com` (which will be sent through the proxy).
 - If no port is specified after the host name or IP address, all requests to that host/IP address will bypass the proxy regardless of the port.
 For example, `NO_PROXY=localhost` would exclude all requests sent to `localhost` (so calling them directly), like `http(s)://localhost:7077` and `http(s)://localhost:8888`.
-- IP Addresses in CIDR notation will not work.
+- IP Address blocks in CIDR notation will not work.
+So setting `NO_PROXY=10.11.0.0/16` will not have any effect, even if a request is explicitly sent to an IP address in that block.
+- Only IPv4 addresses are supported.
+IPv6 addresses like `::1` will not work.
 - Generally, the proxy is only bypassed if the host name is an exact match for an entry in the `NO_PROXY` list.
 The only exceptions are entries that start with a dot (`.`) or with a wildcard (`*`).
 In such a case, the proxy is bypassed if the host name ends with the entry.
-Please note that you should list both the domain and the wildcard domain if you want to exclude the domain and all its subdomains.
+Please note that you should list both the domain and the wildcard domain if you want to exclude a domain and all its subdomains.
 For example, you would set `NO_PROXY=example.com,.example.com` to bypass the proxy for requests sent to `http(s)://example.com` and `http(s)://subdomain.example.com`.

 ## Helm deployment